halfalpine/weekenders-yosemite/The Long-Weekend Guide to Yosemite Valley.md

 - Limited gas (Crane Flat).
 There's only one gas station on your way to Yosemite Valley and Tuolunme that I can think of, at [Crane Flat](https://www.google.com/maps/place/Crane+Flat+Gas+Station/@37.7530917,-119.7992314,17z/data=!3m1!4b1!4m5!3m4!1s0x8096c2a3a5e0c111:0x43230bcf096f7420!8m2!3d37.7530917!4d-119.7970427).
 Make sure you always stay above a quarter tank.

 - Weather in the park can vary in September.
 Expect to be comfortable in shorts and a t-shirt in Yosemite Valley (lower elevation) during the afternoon.
 Temps are cooler in Toulumne, and while short, maybe long sleeves and pants will work during the day, you will probably need a puffy or heavy fleece in the early morning or evening hours.
+Keep in mind that while the Valley is at 4,000', Tuolumne is at 8,000' with peaks above 12,000', so you may need to catch your breath.
+(And bring both sunblock *and* extra layers!)

 - Always hike with a map and compass, especially if you are considering any of the off-trail scrambled in Tuolumne.
 Cell service is available in most (but not all) of Yosemite Valley.
 It's pretty spotty throughout the rest of the park.
 Having an extra cell battery pack might not be a bad idea.